Teaching and Research Staff

 Film and Contemporary Audiovisual Media

-Director of the Master in Film Studies
+Associate Professor of Film Studies

 Annie van den Oever is Head of the Film Archive and Associate Professor in Film Studies at the University of Groningen.
 She is also Professor by special appointment to the chair 'Film and Visual Media' at the University of the Free State, RSA; and Associated Researcher at Paris 1, Panthéon Sorbonne.
 She is a founding editor of the European Journal of Media Studies NECSUS and series editor of the international book series The Key Debates.
 Mutations and Appropriations in European Film Studies.
 She publishes regularly in the fields of film theory, aesthetics of technology and the grotesque, visual media, and experimental media archaeology, e.g., in Leonardo, Image & Text, View, Necsus, Early Popular Visual Culture, and in themed edited volumes.